 (c) that is held by the data holder in a digital form.

-Note 1: For subparagraph (b)(ii), consumer data requests cannot be made under these rules in relation to any other kinds of joint accounts.
+Note 1: For sub-subparagraph (b)(ii)(B), consumer data requests cannot be made under these rules in relation to any other kinds of joint accounts.

 Note 2: For subparagraph (b)(iv), for a consumer data request, product specific data could include the following: